Cigna Global Health Insurance Review: Is It Worth It? (2026)

 - Up to 24 months for infertility investigations and treatments

-- Up to 12 months for genetic cancer test
+- Up to 12 months for genetic cancer testing

-- 3-18 months (depending on the services) for dental treatments
+- 3 to 18 months (depending on the service) for dental treatments

-- Up to 12 months for routine maternity care, maternity complications, homebirths, newborn care
+- Up to 12 months for routine maternity care, maternity complications, homebirths, and newborn care

 How to get a Cigna health insurance quote